+These two words work as an adverb and adjective.
 When it comes to the words good and well, you might face uncertainty when deciding which one is right in a sentence.
 Good modifies nouns.
-Thus, you can feel good, but you cannot do good.
+Thus, you can feel good, but you cannot do something good.

-Instead, to describe actions or states of being, you use the word well.
+Instead, to describe actions, you use the word well.
 For example: